marcinowski/github-adapter/README.md

 # Github adapter

 ## What is it?
-This web application provides proxy API to shortcut some of the GitHub functionalities as well as a simple UI for explaining the usage of API.
+This web application provides proxy API for some of the GitHub functionalities as well as a simple UI for explaining the usage of API.
 Main functionalities are:
  - fetching data about logged in user or any other user from GitHub along with its followers
  - creating Pull Requests along with automatic reviewers assignment